aws-games/cloud-game-development-toolkit/modules/jenkins/README.md

 # Jenkins Module

-Jenkins is an open source automation server.
-It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration, and continuous delivery.
+Jenkins is an open source automation server that simplifies repeatable software development tasks such as building, testing, and deploying applications.
 This module deploys Jenkins on an Elastic Container Service (ECS) cluster backed by AWS Fargate using the latest Jenkins container image ([jenkins/jenkins:lts-jdk17](https://hub.docker.com/r/jenkins/jenkins)).
-The deployment includes an Elastic File System (EFS) volume for persisting plug-ins and configurations, along with an Elastic Load Balancer (ELB) deployment for TLS termination.
+The deployment includes an Elastic File System (EFS) volume for persisting plugins and configurations, along with an Elastic Load Balancer (ELB) deployment for TLS termination.
 The module also includes the deployment of an EC2 Autoscaling group to serve as a flexible pool of build nodes, however the user must configure Jenkins to use the build farm.

 This module deploys the following resources: